Tayyabsami1/ByteWise_FellowShip_Tasks/README.md

 # Month 2 (Basics of NodeJS and ExpressJs with MVC Architecture)
 ## Week 1
 - Task 1 Connected MongoDB using Mongoose and Express and made demo Controller and Router
+- Task 2 Created Custom Error and Response Classes.
-- Project Made a Users CRUD API using Express, NodeJS and Nodemon and tested it using Postman
+- Project Made a Users CRUD API using Express, NodeJS and Nodemon and tested it using Postman.
+## Week 2
+-